vikasdotvivek/ME597-Final-Project/README.md

-    //OneDrive is under the name of my friend, I'm using his laptop for Ubuntu
+    //OneDrive is under the name of my friend, I'm using his laptop for Ubuntu, hence his onedrive account

 #Task1 video: